 Avoiding nickel is an ongoing battle.
 Many foods have high concentrations of nickel.
 My eczema rash quickly improved when I went on a low nickel diet.

-Foods with high concentrations of nickel include: whole grains, leafy greens such as cabbage, spinach, lettuce, sprouts, peas, leaks, beans, soy, pineapple, raspberry, sesame seeds, sunflower seeds, marzipan, nuts, chocolate, bran, oats, millet, multi-grains, whole wheat, unpolished brown rice, lentils, and shellfish.
+Foods with high concentrations of nickel include: whole grains, leafy greens such as cabbage, spinach, lettuce, sprouts, peas, leeks, beans, soy, pineapple, raspberry, sesame seeds, sunflower seeds, marzipan, nuts, chocolate, bran, oats, millet, multi-grains, whole wheat, unpolished brown rice, lentils, and shellfish.

 I have created this website to discuss my experiences.
 Since my diagnosis in 2009, I have felt alone dealing with my unique nickel food allergy.
 I want to create a community where people who experience an allergic reaction when they ingest nickel, can find some relief through connecting with others.